Stop Debt Harassment with Help from a Debt Law Attorney in Boston, MA

 - Attorney Fees: A successful outcome to a lawsuit could entitle you to recovery of attorneys’ fees under the FDCPA.

 A state version of the FDCPA is available, so Massachusetts residents are protected against unfair debt collection practices.
 The difference is the federal law applies solely to debt collectors.
 Creditors and hired debt collectors are covered under the state version of the law.
-They are required to allow an attorney, or yourself, to examine any documents related to the debt being collected.
+They are required to allow a debt law attorney, or yourself, to examine any documents related to the debt being collected.
 Account statements, credit card applications, and other records must be made available, or else the action will be deemed unfair or deceptive under the Attorney General’s Debt Collection Regulations.

 Massachusetts also adds the following provisions to the federal law: